farhana-95/next_js_test/README.md

 npm run dev
 ```
 ## Check API on postman
+- Create a .env file and put the DB postgre url.
-- Open Postman and go to 'http://localhost:3000/api/userData'.
+- Open Postman and go to 'http://localhost:3000/api/user/select' (insert/update/delete).
-- Input ID in the body and set the method to 'POST'.
+- Input ID and necessary attributes in the body and set the method to 'POST'.
-- Click send, and the result will be shown from the sample data in 'users' in the 'userData.ts' file.
+- Click send, and the result will be shown.